pkmital/.files/.tmux/plugins/tmux-resurrect/docs/restoring_programs.md

   file.
 - Now that you know the full and the desired process string use tilde `~` and arrow `->` in `.tmux.conf` to make things work.

+### Working with NodeJS <a name="nodejs"></a>
+If you are working with NodeJS, you may get some troubles with configuring restoring programs.

+Particularly, some programs like `gulp`, `grunt` or `npm` are not saved with parameters so tmux-resurrect cannot restore it.
+This is actually **not tmux-resurrect's issue** but more likely, those programs' issues.
+For example if you run `gulp watch` or `npm start` and then try to look at `ps` or `pgrep`, you will only see `gulp` or `npm`.

+To deal with these issues, one solution is to use [yarn](https://yarnpkg.com/en/docs/install) which a package manager for NodeJS and an alternative for `npm`.
+It's nearly identical to `npm` and very easy to use.
+Therefore you don't have to do any migration, you can simply use it immediately.
+For example:
+- `npm test` is equivalent to `yarn test`,
+- `npm run watch:dev` is equivalent to `yarn watch:dev`
+- more interestingly, `gulp watch:dev` is equivalent to `yarn gulp watch:dev`

+Before continuing, please ensure that you understand the [clarifications](#clarifications) section about `~` and `->`

+#### yarn
+It's fairly straight forward if you have been using `yarn` already.

+    set -g @resurrect-processes '"~yarn watch"'
+    set -g @resurrect-processes '"~yarn watch->yarn watch"'

+#### npm
+Instead of

+    set -g @resurrect-processes '"~npm run watch"'  # will NOT work

+we use

+    set -g @resurrect-processes '"~yarn watch"'     # OK

+#### gulp
+Instead of

+    set -g @resurrect-processes '"~gulp test"'      # will NOT work

+we use

+    set -g @resurrect-processes '"~yarn gulp test"' # OK

+#### nvm
+If you use `nvm` in your project, here is how you could config tmux-resurrect:

+    set -g @resurrect-processes '"~yarn gulp test->nvm use && gulp test"'

+#### Another problem
+Let take a look at this example

+    set -g @resurrect-processes '\
+          "~yarn gulp test->gulp test" \
+          "~yarn gulp test-it->gulp test-it" \
+    '
+**This will not work properly**, only `gulp test` is run, although you can see the command `node /path/to/yarn gulp test-it` is added correctly in `.tmux/resurrect/last` file.

+The reason is when restoring program, the **command part after the dash `-` is ignored** so instead  of command `gulp test-it`, the command `gulp test` which will be run.

+A work around, for this problem until it's fixed, is:
+- the config should be like this:

+      set -g @resurrect-processes '\
+          "~yarn gulp test->gulp test" \
+          "~yarn gulp \"test-it\"->gulp test-it" \

+- and in `.tmux/resurrect/last`, we should add quote to `test-it` word

+      ... node:node /path/to/yarn gulp "test-it"

+### Restoring Mosh <a name="#mosh"></a>
+Mosh spawns a `mosh-client` process, so we need to specify that as the process to be resurrected.

+    set -g @resurrect-processes 'mosh-client'

+Additionally a mosh-client strategy is provided to handle extracting the original arguments and re-run Mosh.